“Europe’s finest family theme park”

-Good morning from Denmark!
-The second day of our theme park tour has arrived and I’ve been looking forward to this particular Wednesday for several weeks.
-That’s because today, we’re finally going to Djurs Sommerland.
-This park always gets great reviews from park enthusiasts and the coaster line-up is quite spectacular.
+Djurs Sommerland always gets great reviews from park enthusiasts and the coaster line-up is quite spectacular.
 But before we’re able to discover all of Djurs Sommerland’s rides, we need to get there.
-And just like Fårup Sommerland – the place we went to yesterday – this park lies in a rather remote area.
-After exiting the freeway close to the city of Randers, there’s another 30 kilometers to be driven over local roads.
-This route brings us through endless agricultural fields and dense forests.
-You certainly wouldn’t expect a world class theme park here, but all of a sudden I can see an Intamin lifthill above the treetops.
-It’s hard to describe the feeling I get at that moment, but it’s very similar to visiting a candy shop during your childhood.
+And just like Fårup Sommerland (the park we visited yesterday) this park lies in a rather remote area.
+After exiting the freeway, there’s another 30 kilometres to be driven over local roads.
+This route brings us through endless fields and dense forests.
+You certainly wouldn’t expect a world-class theme park here.
+But still, all of a sudden I can see an Intamin lift hill above the treetops.
+It’s hard to describe the feeling I get at that moment, but it’s very similar to visiting a candy shop as a kid.

-As we move further through the park, we arrive at Mexicoland.
-Please don’t ask me why Djurs Sommerland added that useless suffix, but I should admit that this South-American area doesn’t look bad.
-The attraction line-up consists of ‘Solguden’ (a beautiful flatride with a refreshing surprise) and Juvelen.
-This isn’t just the longest, but also one of the fastest rollercoasters in Denmark.
-In fact, ‘Juvelen’ features one kilometer of curvy track, two launches and a top speed of 85 km/h.
-Most of the ride’s lay-out is close to the ground and they added some cool near-misses.
+Djurs Sommerland and Intamin seem good partners.
+The Swiss company was also responsible for Juvelen.
+This isn’t just the longest, but also one of the fastest roller coasters in Denmark.
+In fact, Juvelen features one kilometre of curvy track, two accelerations and a top speed of 85 km/h.
+Most of the ride’s layout is close to the ground and they added some cool near-misses.
 That’s why this coaster feels very fast and it’s extremely smooth as well.
-The theming of this ride is at least as elaborate as the ride experience.
-Both the exterior and the interior of the station building – which has been designed as an ancient temple – look amazing and there’s a cool darkride-part just before the first launch.
+Theming is at least as elaborate as the ride experience.
+Both the exterior and the interior of the station building (which has been designed as an ancient temple) look amazing and there’s a cool dark ride part just before the first launch.
 Honestly, this is one of the best family coasters I’ve ever experienced and I hope Intamin will build more of these.

-If you ever plan to open your own theme park in Scandinavia, you have to keep in mind that there are certain rules here.
+If you ever want to open your own theme park in Scandinavia, you have to keep in mind that there are certain rules here.
 And the most important rule is that you need to build loads of DIY-attractions.
 While visiting local amusement parks, you immediately understand why Danes, Swedes and Norwegians are notably fitter than most other Europeans: they’re even into sports during a theme park visit.
 We recognize lots of elements from our day at Fårup Sommerland.
 A huge field full of trampolines?
 Check.
 An enormous bouncing pillow?
 Yup.
 The possibility to row a boat in a beautiful lake?
 Double check.
 The coolest DIY-rides in Djurs Sommerland are the go-cart track and an extensive obstacle course called Junglesti.
-It reminds me of a similar installation at Toverland in the Netherlands, but this one’s considerably bigger.
-Steven asked me not to write about him getting hurt during this rope course, but oops… I just did.
-Luckily, one visit to the first aid a simple band-aid managed to get him back on track.

-Low crowds give us the chance to ride every coaster several times and we even manage to make another canoe-journey.
-Afterwards, we unanimously conclude that Djurs Sommerland is an amazing place.
-First of all, it offers some great rollercoasters.
-‘Thor’s Hammer’?
-Fun!
-‘Juvelen’?
-Awesome ride!
-‘DrageKongen’?
-Could be great if Intamin installs other wheels.
-‘Skatteøen’?
-Short, but powerful.
-And then there’s ‘Piraten’, clearly one of the best coasters in Europe.
-Djurs Sommerland is often considered as a park which is solely relying on ‘Piraten’, but that’s a giant misunderstanding.
+Low crowds gave us the chance to ride every coaster several times.
+Afterwards, we unanimously concluded that Djurs Sommerland is an amazing place.
+It offers some great roller coasters and the theming level was surprisingly good.
+Djurs Sommerland is often considered as a park which is solely relying on Piraten, but that’s a giant misunderstanding.
 Most other coasters, the water rides and some wonderful family rides are worth a visit as well.
-On top of that, there’s the unique Scandinavian atmosphere which reminds me a lot of yesterday’s visit to Fårup Sommerland.
+On top of that, there’s the unique Scandinavian atmosphere.
 Locals are barbecueing in the middle of the park, others enjoy the sun while relaxing on a grass field.
 It’s very uncommon and I can’t imagine these things in other European or American theme parks.
-It’s a true vacation feeling which has nothing to do with the stress and the uncomfortable crowds you’ll often encounter at bigger parks.
+It’s a true vacation feeling which has nothing to do with the stress and the uncomfortable crowds you’ll often encounter at many bigger parks.
 Last but not least, I’d like to note that Djurs Sommerland’s staff is amazing.
-These people really seem to enjoy working within the park and they smile every second of the day.
+These people really seem to enjoy working for the park and they smile every second of the day.
 And of course, some staff members look quite handsome as well.
 Yeah, that’s another great thing about Scandinavia!